gboisse/gboisse.github.io/content/posts/03-this-is-us/index.md

 ---
 slug: this-is-us
-title: Making "This is Us"
+title: Coding "This is Us"
 date: 2025-10-27
 author: Guillaume Boissé
 description: Behind the scenes of a modern PC demo.